 - August 20, 2022 – Award Ceremony & Dinner

 - Classes will be held Monday – Friday from June 27 – August 20.

 - Each class is 3 hours per day.

 - We offer 3 different session options throughout the summer:

-- When selecting a class for your sailor(s), please review the pre-requisites and select the class that you believe reflects your child’s experience, interests, and abilities.
+For new sailors, please review the prerequisites for each class and select the one that you believe reflects your child’s experience, interests, and abilities.

 General Program Requirements and Guidelines:

 - The program is open to children who are at least 8 years old as of their first day of class.
 There are no exceptions to this rule.

 - Any child who is new to the program will have to provide proof of age (birth certificate) in order to confirm their enrollment.